Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 prebuilt board-agnostic image appropriate to the architecture - arm for Zynq-7000 and aarch64 for Zynq UltraScale+, downloadable at the `boards page <https://www.pynq.io/boards.html/>`_ of our website.
 This will allow you to completely skip the board-agnostic stage.

-It is important to notice however that this will restrict the build process to only boards that share the same architecture.
-You can do so by passing the ``PREBUILT`` variable when invoking make:
+You can force a root filesystem build by setting the ``REBUILD_PYNQ_ROOTFS`` variable when invoking make:

 .. code-block:: console